SingularityMan/vector_companion/README.md

 Contributions are welcome!
 You may follow our [contribution](CONTRIBUTING.md) guides here.

 ### License
-This project is licensed under the [Your Custom License Name] - see the LICENSE file for details.
+This project is licensed under the [Vector Companion License](LICENSE.md) - see the LICENSE file for details.

 Note: This project includes the XTTSv2 model, which is licensed under a restrictive license.
 Please refer to the XTTSv2 License for specific terms and conditions.